Special offer

 Types of leave

-• Vacation: employees with a certain number of vacation days can use the form to help them plan their vacations.
+• Vacation: Employees with a certain number of paid vacation days can use the form to help them plan their holidays.

-• Medical leave: if an employee needs treatment for medical reasons, they are able to get the appropriate time off to address their health needs.
+• Medical leave: If an employee needs treatment for medical reasons, they are eligible to get the appropriate time off to address their health needs.

-• Maternity leave: all employees in Canada are entitled to 17 weeks of leave after and or before a baby is born or adopted.
+• Maternity leave: Birthing parents employed in Canada are entitled to 17 weeks of maternity leave, paid or unpaid, which can be used before and after a baby is born.

-• Bereavement leave: when someone in your family passes away, you are entitled to time off to be with your family.
+• Bereavement leave: When a family member passes away, the employee is entitled to time off to be with their family.

 Rules about leave in Canada